 - Ensure all RSPCA internal policies and procedures allow for effective referral to Safe Kennel emergency accommodation and related programs

-- Establish a Foster Care network outside of our shelter environment for pets impacted by domestic and family violence
+- Encourage the development of Foster Care networks outside of the RSPCA shelter environment for pets impacted by domestic and family violence

 - Explore the potential and where possible support initiatives for pets to remain with women and children escaping domestic violence from the outset